Skip to content

 TechTarget

-Prescription Analytics is not necessarily tied to any particular analytical model, technique, or methodology.
-One reason for this is because analytics is an evolving discipline as new innovations emerge.
-Also as with any data analytics capabilities, it is dependent on the data available, type of use case it is supporting, resources allocated, and skills of analysts available.
-To illustrate, below is a sampling of techniques that could be used as part of a predictive analytics capability.
+Prescription Analytics is not necessarily tied to any particular analytical model, AI, technique, or methodology.
+One reason for this is because analytics is an evolving discipline.
+Also as with any data analytics capabilities, it is dependent on the data available, the type of use case it is supporting, resources allocated, and skills of analysts available.
+To illustrate, below is a sampling of techniques that could be used as part of a prescriptive analytics capability.

 • Probabilistic Models.
 For example, use these models to assess financial risks in terms of percentages by estimating the likelihood of various investment outcomes.